Equivalent power law potentials: Semi-classical analysis of power law potentials

 The equality of the action integrals in (\ref{eq:I12}) and (\ref{eq:I15}) under the mapping given in (\ref{eq:I14}) enables the determination of the WKB eigenvalues of $v_1$ also.
 The WKB eigenvalues for the potential $v_1$ for integer values of $l_1$ can be given in the form (Quigg and Rosner p205)

-It is simple to to verify that when the conditions (\ref{eq:G8}) are satisfied then the semi-classical eigenvalues for the potentials $v_1$ and $v_2$ given above satisfy the same condition (\ref{eq:I8}) as that satisfied by the exact eigen values from Quantum Mechanics.
+It is simple to to verify that when the conditions (\ref{eq:G8}) are satisfied then the semi-classical eigenvalues for the potentials $v_1$ and $v_2$ given above satisfy the same condition (\ref{eq:I8}) as that satisfied by the exact eigenvalues from Quantum Mechanics.